gswallow/kubernetes-talk/README.md

 If you don't have the aws-sdk-core gem installed, install it with bundler:

     bundle install

+This repo contains a git submodule (Thanks to Kelsey Hightower!).
+Initialize it:

+    git submodule update --init

 ## Pre-requisites to running your own kubernetes cluster
 We will stand up our own kubernetes cluster using the [kops](https://github.com/kubernetes/kops/)